Vision-LLMs for Spatiotemporal Traffic Forecasting: Methodology

 \subsection{Multimodal Input Construction}

-Our method embeds the historical traffic information $\mathbf{D}_{t-S+1:t}$ into the LLM context through the image encoder of a Vision-LLM, providing the model with a spatially-unabridged historical window that captures traffic data across the entire geographical grid over a recent, finite time period.
-This approach enables the model to execute prediction tasks with a comprehensive understanding of the full spatial context of recent traffic dynamics, thereby improving its perceptual range and prediction accuracy.
-We convert the historical sequence of traffic matrices into an image format and input it into the image encoder to obtain image patch representations, which are then integrated into the LLM context for processing.
+Our method embeds the historical traffic information $\mathbf{D}_{t-S+1:t}$ into the LLM context through the image encoder of a Vision-LLM, allowing the model to perceive the full spatial context of recent traffic dynamics across the entire geographical grid.
+Specifically, we convert the historical traffic matrices into images, segment them into patches, and feed them into the visual encoder to obtain visual embeddings.
+In parallel, the tokenizer and text embedding layers encode the cell-specific prompt.
+The autoregressive LLM then jointly consumes the visual and textual embeddings to generate numerical tokens, which are finally decoded into future traffic values.

 Since traffic data exhibits long-tail distribution characteristics while image encoders typically require input data within the $[0,1]$ range, we first perform normalization on the traffic data matrix $D_t$.
 For this purpose, we adopt Power-Law Normalization to obtain the normalized traffic matrix $D^{(norm)}_t$.
 This approach first applies a power transformation with an exponent $p$ to each grid value to suppress the long tail and reduce the skewness of the data distribution \cite{ref_33}.
 Then, the result is divided by $t_{max}^p$ to strictly map the values into the $[0,1]$ range.
 Here, $p \in (0,1]$ is a hyperparameter that controls the tail compression strength.
 The formula is as follows: